dansmyers/ComputerOrganizationAndArchitecture/Labs/2-Server.md

 Look for a line that begins with `pi:$6$X8NL...`.
 This is shadow password file entry for user `pi`, the default user that we've used to log in to the Raspberry Pi.

 The huge string specifies the hash of Pi's password.
 In this case, we know the password is `raspberry`, but it would be hard to determine that if all we had was the `shadow` file.

-The `$6$` at the beginning of the line indicates that the hash was produced by the SHA-512 hash function.
+The leading `$6$` at the beginning of the hash string is called the **salt**.
+The number in the salt identifies the function used to generate the hashed password entry.
+The value 6 indicates the SHA-512 hash function.

 ### Adding Authentication to the Web Site